YCAMInterlab/GRPContractForm/GRPContractForm_English_ver2.md

-##Division Ⅰ GENERAL PROVISIONS
+##Ⅰ GENERAL PROVISIONS

 ####Article 1 (Purpose)
-The Purpose of this agreement is to define the roles of the Host and the Collaborator, as well as the retention of rights on the results, methods of publishing results, and other rights and obligations on the Host's and the Collaborator's side during their joint research and development, with the aim to increase the creativity of mankaind as a whole and to contribute to the development of culture by publishing development results as common property of mankind.
+The Purpose of this agreement is to define the roles of the Host and the Collaborator, as well as the retention of rights on the results, methods of publishing results, and other rights and obligations on the Host's and the Collaborator's side during their joint research and development, with the aim to increase the creativity of mankind as a whole and to contribute to the development of culture by publishing development results as common property of mankind.

 ---